T-kiruthika/sheet-reasoning-agent/README.md

 * This chatbot is designed for **lightweight, local AI-based data analysis**.
 * Due to limited system configuration, it currently uses **smaller AI models** — which are excellent for structured tasks but may reach limits with extreme reasoning-heavy queries.
+* **Security**: Currently intended for local, trusted datasets; uses a sandboxed environment for Python code execution.
 * While I’m not currently planning to upgrade this specific version, it remains a proud example of building a **functional AI application with limited resources**.

 ---